The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Buying land and building a new home on it isn’t as straightforward as purchasing an existing home, especially when it comes to financing.
-While paying cash is an option for some, there are also loans that can help cover the cost of a land purchase, including a home equity loan.
+Given the current shortage of housing inventory, many would-be homeowners are thinking harder about buying land and building a house on it.
+Unfortunately, purchasing a parcel for new construction isn’t as straightforward as purchasing an existing home, especially when it comes to financing: A regular mortgage is out.
+Happily, there are loans that can help cover the cost of a land purchase, including a home equity loan.

 Using a home equity loan to buy land

-If paying cash or obtaining a land loan isn’t an option, you might be able to use a home equity loan (a second mortgage) to buy land.
-When you take out a home equity loan, you’re borrowing money against the equity you’ve built in your property.
-That means that property is collateral for the loan.
+While there are specialized borrowing vehicles for purchasing real property and building on it (more on them below), they’re often geared to commercial developers.
+With a home equity loan, you’re on more familiar ground, so to speak.
+When you take out a home equity loan, aka a second mortgage, you’re borrowing money against the equity you’ve built up in your current home.
+That means that your home is collateral for the loan.
 If you don’t repay it, you could lose your home to foreclosure — a risk not to take lightly.

-You can use the funds from a home equity loan for any purpose: buying the land, hiring a contractor and more.
+You can use the funds from a home equity loan for any purpose: buying the land, hiring an architect, engaging a general contractor and more.
 Depending on the loan term, you might have as much as 30 years to repay it with interest, similar to a 30-year mortgage for a home purchase.

 Pros and cons of using home equity to buy land